 Wouldn’t it be great if your kids had access to a water supply at the sandbox or in the mud kitchen?
-Well guess what!
 They can!
 I’m going to show you how you can add a source of running water to your backyard play space in minutes.
 It’s a simple solution that’s fast, easy and cheap.
-In fact, it may not cost you a dime!
+In fact, it may not cost you a dime.

-The quest to add running water to our play area:
+The quest to add running water to our backyard play space:

-For a while, I kept my eyes open at auction sales and flea markets hoping to come across an old in my price-range, but they’re a little hard to come by I guess.
-I never managed to find one.
+For a while, I kept my eyes open at auction sales and flea markets hoping to come across an old in my price-range, but they’re a little hard to come by I guess because I never managed to find one.

 Some of you may have to fork out a few bucks for this contraption, but trust me, it will be worth every penny!